vantage6/vantage6-workshop/episodes/chapter6.md

 v6 --help
 ```

-If the installation is succesful, it will print out the following messages,
+If the installation is successful, it will print out the following messages,
 ```bash

 Usage: v6 [OPTIONS] COMMAND [ARGS]...